 Number of Staffed, Medicare-Certified Beds – For Acute Inpatient Hospitals, ICUs, Skilled Nursing Facilities, Inpatient Psychiatric, and Inpatient Substance Abuse enter the number of Medicare-certified beds for which the plan has contracted access for the plan’s members.
 This number should not include Neo-natal Intensive Care Unit (NICU) beds.

-Hours of Operation per Week – Enter the number of operating hours per week the plan has contracted the services to be accessible to the plan’s members.
-Applicant plans should not list the actual hours of operation (i.e., 9AM to 5PM), but the total number of operating hours per week.

 Provider Name – Enter the name of the facility or service provider.

-Note: Acute inpatient hospital names MUST be entered exactly the same way as they appear on HSD-2.
-Any variances will result in incorrect summaries of data, etc.

-Columns 8 through 12

-Service Address – Specify the address (i.e., street, city, state, zip code, and county) where services are provided.
-If a provider sees patients at more than one location, list each location separately.
+Provider Service Address Specify the address (i.e., street, city, state, zip code, and county) where services are provided.
 P.O.
 Boxes and street intersections are not appropriate service location addresses.
 For DME and Home Health, indicate the business address for contacting these vendors.

-F. Table HSD-3a: Ancillary/Hospital Contract Signature Page Index
+Table HSD-3a: Ancillary/Hospital Contract Signature Page Index

-The purpose of this index is to map contracted ancillary or hospital providers listed in HSD3 to the tab indicating the template contract used to make official the relationship between the applicant and the provider.
+The purpose of this index is to map contracted ancillary or hospital providers listed in HSD3 to the template contract used to execute the official relationship between the applicant and the provider.
 The grid will also document whether any of the applicant’s current providers will be part of the network available in the expansion area.
-If so, the provider should be reflected in the index to 1) establish the provider as a part of the contracted network for the expansion county, and 2) to provide the template contract used to formalize the arrangements.
-However, since these providers are already established as providers for the applicant, signature pages will not be requested to further support the existence of written arrangements.
-It is assumed that these arrangements were in place prior to the filing of the service area expansion.

 Column Explanations: